fmyersCustomPlugins/Custom-Attendance-Block/attendance_summary/README.md

   more students see **only** those students' sections.
 Anyone who is neither a student nor linked to any students sees a "You have no students or are not enrolled in a course." message instead.

-## Possible future enhancements (not included)

-- Caching the computed summary (e.g. via Moodle's Cache API) if you have a very large number of students/sessions and want to reduce DB load on every Dashboard view.
-- A "view by course" breakdown, not just an overall total.
-- Support for more than two semester periods (e.g. trimesters).

 ## File structure